 Editing a Gallery

-To edit a gallery, open the post containing the gallery you wish to edit, then click on it in the WYSIWYG editor; this will re-open the Edit gallery pop-up so you can add or remove photos, edit the alt text or captions, and change the number of columns and change wide / full width alignment.
+To edit a gallery, open the post containing the gallery you wish to edit, then click on it in the WYSIWYG editor; this will re-open the Edit gallery pop-up so you can add or remove photos, edit the alt text or captions, the number of columns and change wide / full width alignment.

 Customizing Your Gallery